reactjs/rfcs/text/0000-server-components.md

 ### Sharing Code Between Server and Client

 > ⚠️ NOTE: This section may feel intimidating, but you don’t need to memorize all of these rules to use Server Components.
-We have lint rules to help enforce these constraints based on the .server.js and .client.js naming convention.
-React will also provide clear runtime errors for any violations.
+React will provide clear lint, build, and runtime errors for any violations.
 While the list of the rules appears long, the intuition is simple: Client Components can’t access server-only features like the filesystem, Server Components can’t access client-only features like state, and Client Components may only import other Client Components.

 In addition to pure Server Components and pure Client Components, developers may also create components and hooks that work on *both* the server and the client.
 This allows logic to be shared across environments so long as the components meet *all* the constraints of *both* Server and Client Components.
 Therefore, shared components and hooks: